LucasFaustman/react-pokemon-move-checker/README.md

-# Pokemon Move Checker - Check your favorite pokemon move set!
+# Pokemon Move Checker - Check your Favorite Pokemon Move Set!

 Find the full list of moves that your favourite pokemon has!